quipucords/qpc-tools/docs/man.md

 This section describes various `qpc-tools` commands for installing and configuring the Quipucords server.

 ### Server Install Command
 Use the `qpc-tools server install` command to install and configure the Quipucords server.
-When running the `qpc-tools server install` command, both the server admin password and the database password are required, and it is recommended to run the command with options to change default usernames.
+When running the `qpc-tools server install` command, the user can optionally specify both the server admin password and the database password, but if they fail to specify, they will be prompted.
+Additionally, it is recommended to run the command with options to change default usernames.

-**qpc-tools server install** **--password** **--db-password**
+**qpc-tools server install** [**-h**]
-                         [**-h**]
                          [**--offline**]
                          [**--offline-files** *OFFLINE_FILES*]
                          [**--version** *SERVER_VERSION*]